npm/npm-install-checks/README.md

 ### .checkEngine(pkg, npmVer, nodeVer, force = false)

-Check if node/npm version is supported by the package.
-If it isn't supported, an error is thrown.
+Check if a package's `engines.node` and `engines.npm` match the running system.

 `force` argument will override the node version check, but not the npm version check, as this typically would indicate that the current version of